Kokrajhar

 Kokrajhar (ˌkɒkrəˈʤɑ:) is a town in the Bodoland Territorial Region, an autonomous territory in Assam, one of the North Eastern states of India.

-Kokrajhar town is located along the bank of the river Gaurang.
-The North East Indian Railways divides the city into two divisions, north and the south Kokrajhar.
-Kokrajhar town is the headquarters of Kokrajhar district and the Bodoland Territorial Council (BTC).
+History

+Under the Kingdom of Bhutan

+From the early 17th century to 1865, the Kokrajhar district was under the control of the Kingdom of Bhutan, until the Duar Wars in 1865, when the British removed the Bhutanese influence and later the areas were merged into the undivided Goalpara district of the Indian Union in 1949.

 Geography

 Kokrajhar is located at 26.4°N 90.27°E. It has an average elevation of 38 metres (124 feet).

 Climate

 Demographics

+As per 2011 Indian census, Kokrajhar had a population of 34,136.